jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

     - Ability to specify a security policy to support older versions of SSL / TLS (legacy client).

-## SSL - SNI
+### Server Name Indication SNI

-- Server Name Indication solves the problem of loading multiple SSL certificates onto one web server (to serve multiple websites).
+- **SNI solves the problem of loading multiple SSL certificates onto one web server (to serve multiple websites)**.

-- This is a newer protocol; and requires the client to indicate the hostname of the target server in the intial SSL handshake.
+- This is a newer protocol; and requires the client to *indicate the hostname of the target server in the intial SSL handshake*.

 - The server will then find the correct certificate, or return the default one.

 - Only Works for ALB & NLB, CloudFront.

-### Elastic Load Balancers - SSL Cert
+### Elastic Load Balancers - SSL Certification

 - CLB
-    - Supports only one SSL Certificate.
+    - **Supports only one SSL Certificate**.
     - Multi use multiple CLB for multiple hostname with multiple SSL Certifcate.

 - ALB, NLB
     - Supports mulitiple listeners with multiple SSL Certificates.
     - Uses SNI to make it work.

----

 ## ELB - Connection Draining

-- Feature naming:
+- Two different names:
     - CLB: Connection Draining
     - Target Group: Deregistration Delay (for ALB & NLB)

-- Time to complete 'in-flight requests' while the instance is de-registering or unhealthy.
+- **Time to complete 'in-flight requests' while the instance is de-registering or unhealthy**.

 - Stops sending new requests to the instance which is de-registering.